tigrisdata/tigris-os-docs/docs/legal/service-terms.md

-    the removed Customer Content or cease disabling access to it in 10 business days, and Tigris Data will replace the removed Customer Content and cease disabling access to it not less than 10, nor more than 14, business days following receipt of the Counter Notification, unless Tigris Data’s Designated Agent receives notice from the party that submitted the Notification of Claimed Infringement that such person has filed an action seeking a court order to restrain the user from engaging in infringing activity relating to the material on Tigris Data’s system or network.
+    the removed Customer Content or cease disabling access to it in 10 business days, and Tigris Data will replace the removed Customer Content and cease disabling access to it not less than 10, nor more than 14, business days following receipt of the Counter Notification, unless Tigris Data's Designated Agent receives notice from the party that submitted the Notification of Claimed Infringement that such person has filed an action seeking a court order to restrain the user from engaging in infringing activity relating to the material on Tigris Data's system or network.

     14.7 **False Notifications of Claimed Infringement or Counter Notifications.** The Copyright Act provides at 17 U.S.C. § 512(f) that:
-    “[a]ny person who knowingly materially misrepresents under [Section 512 of the Copyright Act (17 U.S.C. § 512)] (1) that material or activity is
+    "[a]ny person who knowingly materially misrepresents under [Section 512 of the Copyright Act (17 U.S.C. § 512)] (1) that material or activity is
-    infringing, or (2) that material or activity was removed or disabled by mistake or misidentification, will be liable for any damages, including costs and attorneys’ fees, incurred by the alleged infringer, by any copyright owner or copyright owner’s authorized licensee, or by a service provider, who is injured by such misrepresentation, as the result of [Tigris Data] relying upon such misrepresentation in removing or disabling access to the material or activity claimed to be infringing, or in replacing the removed material or ceasing to disable access to it.”
+    infringing, or (2) that material or activity was removed or disabled by mistake or misidentification, will be liable for any damages, including costs and attorneys' fees, incurred by the alleged infringer, by any copyright owner or copyright owner's authorized licensee, or by a service provider, who is injured by such misrepresentation, as the result of [Tigris Data] relying upon such misrepresentation in removing or disabling access to the material or activity claimed to be infringing, or in replacing the removed material or ceasing to disable access to it."
 Tigris Data reserves the right to seek damages from any party that submits a Notification of Claimed Infringement or Counter Notification in violation of Laws.

 15. **Suspension**

-    15.1 **General.** Tigris Data may immediately suspend User’s (and its End Users’) access to the Tigris Object Storage Service if Tigris Data reasonably determines that: (a) User (or any End User) breaches any term of this Agreement; (b) changes to Law or new laws require that Tigris Data suspend the Tigris Object Storage Service (in whole or in part) or otherwise may impose additional liability on the part of Tigris Data; or (c) User’s (or its End Users’) actions or use of the Tigris Object Storage Service (i) risk harm to any of Tigris Data’s other customers or the security, availability, or integrity of the Tigris Object Storage Service; (ii) could adversely impact Tigris Data’s systems, the Tigris Object Storage Service or the systems or content of any other Tigris Object Storage Service user;
+    15.1 **General.** Tigris Data may immediately suspend User's (and its End Users') access to the Tigris Object Storage Service if Tigris Data reasonably determines that: (a) User (or any End User) breaches any term of this Agreement; (b) changes to Law or new laws require that Tigris Data suspend the Tigris Object Storage Service (in whole or in part) or otherwise may impose additional liability on the part of Tigris Data; or (c) User's (or its End Users') actions or use of the Tigris Object Storage Service (i) risk harm to any of Tigris Data's other customers or the security, availability, or integrity of the Tigris Object Storage Service; (ii) could adversely impact Tigris Data's systems, the Tigris Object Storage Service or the systems or content of any other Tigris Object Storage Service user;
     (iii) could subject any Tigris Data Entity or any third party to liability;
     or (iv) could be fraudulent.
 Where practicable, Tigris Data will use reasonable efforts to provide User with prior notice of the suspension.
-If in Tigris Data’s sole but reasonable discretion the issue that led to the suspension is resolved, Tigris Data will restore User’s (and its End Users’) access to the Tigris Object Storage Service.
+If in Tigris Data's sole but reasonable discretion the issue that led to the suspension is resolved, Tigris Data will restore User's (and its End Users') access to the Tigris Object Storage Service.

-    15.2 **Effects.** If Tigris Data suspends User’s (or any End Users’) right to access or use any portion or all of the Tigris Object Storage Service, (a) User will be responsible for all fees and charges you incur during the period of suspension that Tigris Data bills to Users.
+    15.2 **Effects.** If Tigris Data suspends User's (or any End Users') right to access or use any portion or all of the Tigris Object Storage Service, (a) User will be responsible for all fees and charges you incur during the period of suspension that Tigris Data bills to Users.